marp-team/marp-cli/README.md

 ### Auto completion

-For getting the power of auto completion for the config, such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense), you can annotate the config object through JSDoc, with Marp CLI's `Config` type.
+When Marp CLI has been installed into the local project, for getting the power of auto completion for the config, such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense), you can annotate the config object through JSDoc, with Marp CLI's `Config` type.

 ```javascript
 /** @type {import('@marp-team/marp-cli').Config} */